khristinakokolus/notebook/README.md

 ### Conclusion
 The modules menu and notebook help to make notes and update them or delete when you want.
-Moreover, there are many different options
+Moreover, there are many different options.

 ### Author